40 Free writing apps and free writing software to help you write better

 Without a doubt, Grammarly is the number one online grammar checker.

 I have used Grammarly for a very long time now and it is one of the writing tools that I use every single day, and all day long.

-This is because it works with so many platforms, software and applications, so it is always on and always helping.
+It works with so many platforms, software and applications.
+So it is always on and always helping me correct my writing in real time.

-While Grammarly has its own desktop app and iOS Grammarly Keyboard app, it also works with MS Office, in a web browser, WordPress and even on social media sites.
-It also works on mobile devices.
+While Grammarly has its own desktop app, it also works with Word in Microsoft Office, in any web browser, with WordPress and even on your social media sites.
+It also works on mobile devices as well as with an iOS Grammarly Keyboard app.

 No matter what, when or where you are writing, Grammarly is always helping you write better and more accurately.

-The free version of Grammarly works extremely well, but for more advanced features there is a premium version available.
+The free version of Grammarly works extremely well for most users.
+But for more advanced features to help you in your writing process, there is a premium version available.

 Prowritingaid is an online grammar and writing checker that has so many checks and reports, you won’t know where to start.

-It is an ideal writing aid for authors and writers of long-form articles.
+It is a terrific writing aid for authors and writers of long-form articles.
 The analysis tools and reports dig deep and offer you a huge range of suggestions to improve your writing.

-There are extensions available for Chrome, Word and Google Docs.
+There are extensions available for Chrome, Microsoft Word, Google Docs and Scrivener.

-You can use the free version of ProWritingAid, which offers you a lot of functionality.
+You can use the free version of ProWritingAid, which offers you a lot of functionality to help you improve your writing.

-It is my number one go-to editing tool when I need to work intensively on very long documents such as long-form articles or manuscripts.
+It is my number one go-to editing tool when I need to work intensively on very long documents such as long-form articles or book manuscripts.

 Ginger is another very popular free grammar checker.
 There is a free Chrome extension and it works in a similar manner to most of the other popular online checkers.